European shares fall back as Crimea, China PMI weigh

 LONDON, March 24 European stocks fell on Monday, trimming last week's lofty gains as concern over events in Ukraine and China's flagging manufacturing activity pegged a key index back from the top of its recent range.

-Shares of companies with big exposure to Russia were under pressure as the United States began crisis talks with European allies over Ukraine.
+Shares of companies with big exposure to Russia were under pressure as the United States began crisis talks with European allies after Ukraine announced the withdrawal of its troops from Crimea, effectively yielding the region to Moscow's forces.

 While the developments did not mark a severe setback, confirmation that geopolitical uncertainty would continue into a fourth week was enough to see European shares retrace some of last week's gains.